Socially Fair Reinforcement Learning: Learning

 \paragraph{Algorithm.} Algorithm~\ref{algo:ucrl-fair} presents our learning algorithm for a generic objective $\F$.
 The algorithm is based on the principle of optimistic planning, introduced by \citet{AJO08}.
 The learner interacts with the environment over $T$ episodes each of length $H$.
 At the start of episode $t$, the learner first computes the the optimistic model $\tilde{P}_t$ and the optimistic policy $\tilde{\pi}_t$ (\cref{eq:optimistic planning}).
 Then the learner plays policy $\tilde{\pi}_t$ for $H$ steps, and at the end of the episode, updates the empirical probability transition function $\widehat{P}$.

 \paragraph{Optimistic Planning.} The most important step of algorithm~\ref{algo:ucrl-fair} is the computation of an optimistic model and a policy (\cref{eq:optimistic planning}).
 Here $\tilde{P}_t$ is the probability transition function that is plausible at time $t$ (i.e., lies within the confidence ellipsoid $C_t(\widehat{P})$ centered around $\widehat{P}_t$) and has the highest possible objective value according to the function $\F$.
 For an arbitrary objective $\F$, it is not even clear that this step can be performed efficiently.
-However, we show that for objectives $\set{\NW, \GGW, \MW}$, one can use the ellipsoid method to efficiently compute $\tilde{P}_t$ and $\tilde{\pi}_t$.
-The details for the three objectives are provided in the appendix.
-The next theorem bounds the regret of algorithm for the objective of Nash social welfare ($\NW$).
+However, we show that for objectives $\NW$ and $\MW$ the optimistic planning step can be performed efficiently i.e. time polynomial in $S,H$, and $A$.
+On the other hand, for the objective $\GGW$ we can solve optimistic planning in time $n^{O(n)} \cdot \textrm{poly}(S,A,H)$.
+This implies that as long as the number of agents $n$ is constant, we can also solve the optimistic planning of $\GGW$ efficiently.